AppDaemon/appdaemon/DASHBOARD.md

 This will look for a file called `top_panel.yaml` in the dashboards directory, then include it.
 There are a couple of different ways this can be used.

 - If the yaml file includes it's own layouts directive, the widgets from that file will be placed as a block, in the way described by its layout, making it reusable.
 You can change the order of the blocks inclusion by moving where in the original layout directive you include them.
-- If the yaml file jsut includes widget definitions, it is possible to perform the layout in the higher level dash if you prefer so you still get an overall view of the dashboard.
+- If the yaml file just includes widget definitions, it is possible to perform the layout in the higher level dash if you prefer so you still get an overall view of the dashboard.
 This approach has the benefit that you can be completely flexible in the layout wheras the first method defines fixed layouts for the included blocks.

 I prefer the completely modular approach - here is an example of a full top level dashboard created in that way: